prestodb/presto/presto-product-tests/README.md

     ```

 where <profile> is one of either:
-- **distributed** - pseudo-distributed Hadoop installation running on a
+- **multinode** - pseudo-distributed Hadoop installation running on a
  single Docker container and a distributed Presto installation running on
  multiple Docker containers.
 - **singlenode** - pseudo-distributed Hadoop installation running on a